apache/openserverless/README.md

 Welcome to [Apache OpenServerless](https://cwiki.apache.org/confluence/display/INCUBATOR/OpenServerlessProposal) (also referenced as **AOS**), an incubating project at the [Apache Software Foundation](https://www.apache.org).

-This README provides information for developers of the project.
-For user information refer to the [website](https://openserverless.apache.org) (not yet available).
+This README provides information how to setup the development environment of the project.

+For more information refer to the [website](https://openserverless.apache.org) (not yet available).

 ## Development Enviroment Overview

 Apache OpenServerless is a complex project with lots of dependencies.
 It also needs a Kubernetes cluster to be executed, tested and developed on.

-You may setup the environment by yourself but it can take a lot of time so we prepared a ready-to-use development environment which runs the same on Windows, Linux and Mac.
+You may setup the environment by yourself but it can take a lot of time so we prepared a procedure to setup quickly a ready-to-use development environment which runs the same on Windows, Linux and Mac.

-In order to bootstrap easily the development environment for the project, we use a virtual machine based on Ubuntu (currently version 24) initialized with [cloud-init](https://cloud-init.io/).
+Our development environemnt  use a virtual machine based on Ubuntu 24.04.
+The virtual environemnt is initialized with a[cloud-init](https://cloud-init.io/) script we provide.

+The script installs [k3s](https://k3s.io/) as Kubernetes engine and [nix](https://nixos.org/download/#download-nix) to setup development environments.
+The project includes multiple subprojects, each one with a different set of dependencies so we use [direnv](https://direnv.net/) to automatically activate the right tools when you open a terminal.

 To create a virtual machine in your workstation we use [multipass](https://multipass.run/).
-You can also setup the virtual machine in a cloud provider and access it in the same way as in your local machine.
-We provide here instructions how to install in your local machine only.

-As an IDE we use [VSCode](https://code.visualstudio.com/) as it allows [Remote Development](https://code.visualstudio.com/docs/remote/remote-overview) within the virtual machine.
-You can also use a different IDE but the configuration for VSCode is documented.
+As an IDE we use [VSCode](https://code.visualstudio.com/) as it allows [Remote Development](https://code.visualstudio.com/docs/remote/remote-overview) within the virtual machine, and we provide a workspace for it.

 You need a virtual machine with at least 8GB of memory and 4 VCPU so your development workstation probably needs at least 16GB and 6 VCPU.
 Your mileage may vary.

+*NOTE*: of course you can operate variations.
+It should be relatively easy to run the development virtual machine in a cloud provider using the provided cloud-init script.
+Basically all the cloud providers allows to bult a VM using cloud-init.
+We do not provide (yet) instructions how to setup on the various cloud provider.

+You can even setup the development environmet by yourself without using the virtual machine, and use a different IDE, but adapting the configuration for your IDE is up to you and could be very time consuming.
+Our development environment is the result of a few years of fine tuning, so we do not expect it will be easy to change.

 ## Setup the Development Virtual Machine